Yogesh-K-Matkar/react_concept_react_app/README.md

     JSX code render 2 time during development due to React.StrictMode tag, which is then removed when the code is published.

-2. Each JSX element/expression must have one parent element, which means if you try to return multiple elements React will throw an error.
+2. Each JSX element/expression must combine/enclosed using one parent JSX element, which means if you try to return multiple elements
+    React will throw an error.
     Error: Adjacent JSX elements must be wrapped in an enclosing tag.